dtonhofer/prolog_notes/prolog_comparison_predicates.md

 - (two terms are) equivalent
 - (two terms are) equal
 - (two terms can) unify
-- a variable is
+- a variable or term is
    - constrained
    - instantiated
    - refined with additional contraints.
+- a term is bound to a variable
+- a term with variables can be "resolved" (must resolve to something) by looking up the value of variables at the point of computation
+- Terms are ground or must resolve to a fully ground term
-- LHS = "left hand side"
+- LHS = "left hand side" (also called operand)
-- RHS = "right-hand side"
+- RHS = "right-hand side" (also called operand)
+- operator - sometimes its is the predicate, sometimes something which has been efoined with `op`
+- the point of use of a predicate / point of of computation / call time
+- guard expression: "Test whether to proceed with this predicate or use another alternative"
+- arithmetic vs. numeric: The SWI Prolog manual (and maybe the ISO spec?) calls the predicates dealing with expressions and evaluation "arithmetic"; should really be "numeric".

 ## Structuring the problem